 On April 18, 1995, a Grumman F-14 Tomcat from VF-21 Freelancers was blown off the flight deck of the aircraft carrier USS Independence (CV-62).
 Not by enemy fire.
 Not by a wave.
 By the raw, uncontained power of another Tomcat’s afterburners.

-As a jet on Catapult 4 spooled up for launch, its exhaust blast overwhelmed the deck’s jet blast deflector and struck the parked F-14 with enough force to push the 33-tonne fighter across the deck and over the side into the Pacific Ocean.
+As a jet on Catapult 4 spooled up for launch, its exhaust blast overwhelmed the deck’s jet blast deflector and struck the parked F-14 with enough force to push the fighter across the deck and over the side, leaving it hanging off the edge above the Pacific Ocean.

-Cause: Jet blast from another Tomcat on Catapult 4
+Cause: Jet blast from another Tomcat preparing to launch

 The Physics of Jet Blast